 The operating leases we have do not contain residual value guarantees and do not contain restrictive covenants.

 Leases accounted under ASC 842 were determined based on analysis of the lease contracts using lease payments and timing as documented in the contract.
 Non lease contracts were also evaluated to understand if the contract terms provided for an asset that we controlled and provided us with substantially all the economic benefits.
 We did not observe any contracts with embedded leases.
 Lease contracts were reviewed, and distinctions made between non lease and lease payments.
 Only payments related to the lease of the asset were included in lease payment calculations.
 Management uses an estimation of its incremental borrowing rate at lease commencement over similar terms as the lease contracts in determining the present value of its lease obligations.

-The Company from time to time grants stock options to employees, non-employees and Company executives and directors.
+The Company from time to time grants restricted stock awards and options to employees (including executives), non-employees, and members of the Board of Directors.
 Such awards are valued based on the grant date fair-value of the instruments, net of estimated forfeitures.
 The value of each award is amortized on a straight-line basis over the vesting period.

 The financial statements of the Company’s non-U.S. subsidiary are translated into U.S. dollars in accordance with ASC 830, Foreign Currency Matters.
 Under ASC 830, if the assets and liabilities of the Company are recorded in certain non-U.S. functional currencies other than the U.S. dollar, they are translated at rates of exchange at year end.
 Revenue and expense items are translated at the average monthly exchange rates.
 The resulting translation adjustments are recorded directly into accumulated other comprehensive income (loss).